Teoroo-CMC/Batt-SLM-Redox-CPI/README.md

 │   ├── Batt-SLM.smi                        # The Batt-SLM for training the generators
 │   ├── KBS-409.csv                         # The known battery solvents (KBS) dataset
 │   ├── KBS-FP-174.smi                      # The molecules in KBS-409 with either F or P
-│   └── filter_smiles.py                    # The python code to filter molecules
+│   └── filter_smiles.py                    # The python code to filter molecules from given SMILES
-├── Redox-Pot/                              # Directory: the ML models for redox potential prediction │   ├── EAIP/                               # The Batt-P30K dataset and PiNet2 models for EA/IP
+├── Redox-Pot/                              # Directory: the ML models for redox potential prediction │   ├── EAIP/
 │   │   ├── Batt-P30K.h5                    # The Batt-P30K dataset
 │   │   ├── io/                             # The dataloader for Batt-P30K.h5 in the PiNN package
 │   │   │   │                                  (https://github.com/Teoroo-CMC/PiNN/tree/master)
 │   │   │   ├── __init__.py                 # The python code to initialize the dataloader
-│   │   └── └── hdf5_gsds.py                # The python code to load the Batt-P30K dataset
+│   │   │   └── hdf5_gsds.py                # The python code to load the Batt-P30K dataset
 │   │   ├── Models/
-│   │   │   └── {IP,EA}/                    # The PiNet2-P3 models of EA and IP
+│   │   │   └── {IP,EA}/                    # The PiNet2 models of EA and IP
 │   │   │       └── PiNet2-<...>-B10-3E6-*/ # <...> is a key in {IP,EA}
 │   │   │           ├── eval/events.<...>   # The validation event file
 │   │   │           ├── checkpoint          # The file storing the paths of actual checkpoint files